Crux

 Routing

-@crux/core/routing exports router, cascade, fallback, the type guards isRouter, isCascade, isFallback, and resolveModel.
-Stable id fields on router/cascade/fallback configs are optional for execution but recommended for index and trace joins.
+@use-crux/core/routing exports router, split, retry, fallback, cascade, their type guards, routing receipt helpers, and resolveModel.
+Stable id fields are optional for execution but recommended for index and trace joins.
 See the Routing guide for full coverage.

 Internal orchestration

-@crux/core exports orchestration primitives (orchestrateGenerate, orchestrateStream, executeFallbackLoop, wrapStreamIterable, withAttemptTimeout) used by adapter packages.
+@use-crux/core exports orchestration primitives (orchestrateGenerate, orchestrateStream, resolveModel, wrapStreamIterable, withBudget) used by adapter packages.
 They're stable for adapter authors but not intended for general application code.
 See Building custom adapters.

 Types